-9-59.
+9-53.
 Resource framework

-Since inception of the current Army Vision, its underlying processes and structure have evolved beginning with Transformation, then adding Readiness, and finally People.
-To guide decision making and to make sure that its program remains balanced across these three interdependent components, the Army maps its resources into the Army Resource Framework shown in figure 9-9.
-By standardizing descriptions of key resource categories, the framework helps the Army account for and explain the complex funding relationships that underlie the resources required to carry out its programs.
+The Army Vision is summarized by the three major headings of People, current Readiness, and Future Forces.
+To empirically demonstrate Army resource allocation and program integration decisions and to ensure that Army's program remains balanced across these three interdependent components, the Army maps its budget authority dollar resources into the Army Resource Framework shown in figure 9-9.
+By consolidating key resource categories under standard descriptions, the framework helps the Army track and explain its distribution of budget authority dollar resources required to carry out its programs and provides the leadership a mechanism to view and realign macro level resource allocations.